dokumentacion/neonplanaria/README.md

 1. Create `tape.txt` file at `/mnt/vol_atlantis0_1/neon/tape.txt`.
 2. Create a bitbus root folder at `/mnt/vol_atlantis0_1/neon/bus`

-> Of course, if you set `src`, this means you're sourcing Bitbus from an exising bus folder, so ONLY the `tape.txt` file will be stored at that location.
+> Of course, if you set `src`, this means you're sourcing Bitbus from an existing bus folder, so ONLY the `tape.txt` file will be stored at that location.

 ---